smocuda/smocua.github.io/index.md

 ### Ratings

-Ratings will be put online after publication.
+Information on image ratings can be downloaded <a href="https://osf.io/78ya4/">here</a>.
+Further information on image ratings and the image rating process will be made available after publication.
 Please contact us for any questions prior to publication.

 ### Cross-validation with other image databases